Why do I need a Certified Welding Inspector?

 - Welding procedure and performance qualification testing

-- Fundamentals of nondestructive testing (NDT) methods such as radiography, ultrasonic, penetrant, magnetic particle, eddy current, etc.
+- The fundamentals of nondestructive testing (NDT) methods such as radiography, ultrasonic, penetrant, magnetic particle, eddy current, etc.

 - Welding symbols and drawings